SherG/s2/blog/facebook-ads-roi.md

 He got 16 leads and 1 sale.
 Is that good or bad?

+First, realize that 2 weeks is not a long enough time frame to judge whether that number of leads will come in consistently.
+But in order to focus on the ROI aspect, let's assume for this example, that the marketer had produced these results consistently over a longer time frame.

 Let's look at the results through 2 different lenses: one of disappointment and one of data.

 ### The Disappointment Lens

 The business owner — a solopreneur — had to follow up with leads via email and phone.
 There was phone tag, he had to send reminder emails, and people were difficult to get ahold of.
 A minority actually made an appointment for the free consultation for his service.
 One was a no-show.

+This is part and parcel of running a small business.
+No one enjoys it, but filtering through no-shows and being persistent in follow-ups is necessary.

 One way to look at this is to focus on the frustration (and number) of boring follow-up tasks.
 Whether one chooses the disappointment lens has a lot to do with one's expectations.